NetanelShahar/Brick-Breaker-Game/README.md

   <img width="821" alt="Screen Shot 2020-05-21 at 0 34 41" src="https://user-images.githubusercontent.com/44754325/82500129-878f3680-9afb-11ea-9504-080d17ab2e21.png">
 ## Level 5 of the game
 <img width="376" alt="Screen Shot 2020-05-21 at 0 35 15" src="https://user-images.githubusercontent.com/44754325/82500138-89f19080-9afb-11ea-9979-ec3909a72ed4.png">
-## Move from sence to other sence .

 <ins>Level 1:</ins> This level is quite easy.
 There is 6 normal bricks that the player need to break.